 Immediately prior to running the assay, add 25 µM ethidium bromide to the FACS tube; then, add the magnetic stirrer, place it on the FACS machine according to step 3.7, and begin the acquisition.

 NOTE: Ethidium bromide is toxic, and care must be taken when handling it.
-Dispose of used FACS tubes appropriately.
+Dispose of used FACS tubes in the appropriate biomedical waste stream.

 To induce the formation of pores in the cell membrane, add 1 mM ATP or 100 µM BzATP 40 s after the start of the acquisition.